 Why Is My Hair Thinning?

-▪️ Hairstyles and hair treatments: Wearing hairstyles that pull on the hair or deposit harsh chemicals, such as perms or chemical hair straightening treatments, can damage the hair and lead to hair loss.
+Wearing hairstyles that pull on the hair or deposit harsh chemicals, such as perms or chemical hair straightening treatments, can damage the hair and lead to hair loss.

 Woman using a hair dryer - heated styling tools damage hair growth

-6 Dermatologist-Approved Tips To Promote Hair Growth - No Matter Your Length Goals.
+6 Derm-Approved Ways To Promote Hair Growth

 1. Start At The Source: The Scalp

 Hair growth stems from the follicles on our scalp.
 A healthy scalp = healthy hair follicles.
 Maintain a clean scalp by preventing buildup and promoting blood circulation with regular scalp massages.
 Use your fingers to gently massage your scalp for 2-3 minutes daily.
-While at it, incorporate rosemary or castor oil into your scalp massage.
+While you're at it, incorporate rosemary or castor oil into your scalp massage.
 Studies show rosemary increases circulation, preventing hair follicles from being starved of blood supply and dying off.
 Similarly, castor oil is rich in ricinoleic acid, a fatty acid that improves blood circulation and promotes hair growth when applied to the scalp.
 Want to up your massage game?
-Use a gua sha stone.
+Use a scalp gua sha stone.

 2. Protect Your Hair From Heat Damage